Wls170/wls170.github.io/README.md

             color: red;
             animation: blink 1s infinite; /* 1 second duration, infinite loop */
         }

+        .h2
+        font-size: 13px;

     </style>
 </head>
 <body>

     <h1 class="blink"> Hello World! </h1>
    <h2> Thanks for visiting!.
-I made this website to showcase my resume, an about me section, projects and for more experience with html and css </h2>
+On this page you can view my resume, learn a little bit more about me and view projects that I am working on or that I have completed.</h2>
 </body>
 </html>